jthmiller/jthmiller.github.io/_pages/cv.md

 {% include base_path %}

+Research Assistant Professor
-University of New Hampshire - Department of Molecular, Cellular, and Biomedical Sciences
+Department of Molecular, Cellular, and Biomedical Sciences
+University of New Hampshire

-  *  Research Assistant Professor August 2023-Current
+August 2023-Current

 # EDUCATION:

-University of California, Davis, Ph.D., Pharmacology and Toxicology  December 2018
+University of California, Davis, Ph.D., Pharmacology and Toxicology, December 2018

-Saint Cloud State University, MS, Cell and Molecular Biology May 2012
+Saint Cloud State University, MS, Cell and Molecular Biology, May 2012

-Minnesota State University Moorhead, BA, Ecology and Evolutionary Biology  May 2009
+Minnesota State University Moorhead, BA, Ecology and Evolutionary Biology, May 2009

 # PREVIOUS APPOINTMENTS:
 Project Scientist - University of New Hampshire, Civil and Environmental Engineering